-The cashew butter in this recipe of course adds protein and healthy fats and I recommend Whole Foods 365 brand if you have access to that store.
+The cashew butter in this recipe of course adds protein and healthy fats.
+I recommend Whole Foods 365 brand if you have access to that store.

 Again, the Whole Foods 365 brand is perfect for this recipe in terms of wholesomeness and the right amount of nut oil to make this fudge creamy.
 Other good nut butter brands abound however, pick your favorite.

-Melt both, swirl together with a spoon.
+- Melt both, swirl together with a spoon.
 Don't let any water splash into your fudge!

 When fully blended, pour into either the loaf pan (first line it with parchment)

 Either way, I sprinkled mine with salt and cacao nibs.

 - Refrigerate the pan or mold until chocolate is set - probably 30 minutes or more.